LudvigDillen/FACT_for_PCMC/README.md

     2. Create an account
     3. Login (once the account is accepted, can take some time)
     4. Follow [Geotransformer](https://github.com/qinzheng93/GeoTransformer?tab=readme-ov-file) for how to download and organize the KITTI data.
-The full download (after following steps in Geo)
+The full download (after following steps in GeoTransformer)

 ## Usage
 To run the code there are a few things to know.
 First off, the all configuration files can be found in `classifiers/PointTransformers/config/`, for different experiments, different configuration files are suitable to use.
 We'll get back to which one to use for which experiment, and also a bit of what it contains.